unitaryfund/mitiq/docs/source/examples/cdr_qrack.md

 With the different executor functions defined for running the Qrack, Qiskit, and Cirq simulators, the `mitiq.cdr.execute_with_cdr` function can now be called.

-Before getting the results from using CDR, `cirq_simulate` is called to get the ideal expectation value from the circuit.
-Next, the circuit is run on the fake Qiskit backend, using `qiskit_noisy` in order to obtain an unmitigated expectation value for `00`.
-Finally, `execute_with_cdr` is called to obtain the mitigated expectation value.

 +++